 Here are a few strategies to help you with your campaign planning.

 On this holiday, exclusivity reigns over “SAVE 50%.”
 You’ll see plenty of discounting in the week leading up to Mother’s Day, but if you launch your campaign two to three weeks before the holiday, you’ll have the inbox almost to yourself.
 This early-bird approach gives you time to promote pleasure-giving over penny-pinching and engage your subscribers with creative, memorable messages.

 Once again, we’re talking about Mom here.
 Even for heavy discounters, elegant design (attractive copy and typography with appealing imagery) wins over hard-sell, discount-driven, and anxiety-inducing last-minute messages.

 3. Go for the experience as well as (or instead of) the merch

 Statistic Brain found 36.5% of moms wanted “something handmade” for Mother’s Day.
-If that’s not your market niche, do the next-best thing: Show your shoppers how to create an experience for Mom using your products.
+If that’s not your market niche, do the next-best thing: Show your shoppers how to create an experience for Mom using your products or services.

 4. Amp up the emotion

 A UK marketing agency found Mother’s Day messages with emotional content (copy and images) converted better than product or incentive-driven emails.
 If you have the time, test two versions of a Mother’s Day email – one that piles on the hearts and flowers and a more straightforward product message.